new1271/BarleyTeaAPI/README.md

 ## How to install

 1. Download [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) into plugin folder in your server.
-2. Go check [Release Page](https://github.com/new1271/BarleyTeaAPI/releases) and download API and NMS Support that matches your server version into plugin folder in your server.
+2. Go check [Release Page](https://github.com/new1271/BarleyTeaAPI/releases) and download API into plugin folder in your server.
 3. Finish!

 ## What it can do?